 Catch crop is a fast-growing crop grown between two plantings of a main crop.
 It is predominately used to make green manure.
 Planting catch crop is very important as it enhances soil fertility by providing nitrogen and other minerals.

-Benefits of using aftercrop:
+Benefits of using a catch crop:

-- It facilitates the growth of microorganisms that prevent weeds from spreading
+- it facilitates the growth of microorganisms that prevent weeds from spreading

-- It helps extract minerals from deeper layers of the soil
+- it helps extract minerals from deeper layers of the soil

-- It loosens the soil
+- it loosens the soil

-- It prevents washing away nutrients from the soil
+- it prevents washing away nutrients from the soil

-- It supplies soil with minerals, mainly nitrogen
+- it supplies soil with minerals, mainly nitrogen

-- Intercrop - planted in spring with the maincrop – it remains in the soil until Autumn of the same year. (sardella sown with rye).
+- Intercrop - lanted in spring with the main crop – it remains in the soil until autumn of the same year, e.g. sardella sown with rye.